Pre-Apprentice Training For Ironworkers (Reinforcing)

 Dates to be announced (Monday to Friday)

 - Applicants must submit a Resume and a transcript showing the completion of grade 10 Math and English as well as a valid driver's license.
-Applicants without a transcript must complete a trade entrance exam prior to applying to the program.
-Trade entrance exam can be booked by contacting AIT at http://www.tradesecrets.gov.ab.ca/ All Applicants must email a resume, transcript and drivers license to firstname.lastname@example.org
+All Applicants must email a resume, transcript and drivers license to email@example.com

 - A selection committee will review the resumes and transcripts and schedule interviews for selected candidates.

-- Successful candidates will be required to complete a pass a Fit for Work and pre-access drug and alcohol test.
-Candidates will be responsible to pay for the cost of this testing.
+- Successful candidates will be required to complete a pass a Fit for Duty pre-access test.
+Candidates will be responsible to pay for the cost of this testing. ($225 + GST).
+If the candidate successfully completes the course and completes 80 hrs. of work with a signatory employer within one year of course completion, they will be reimbursed the cost of the Fit for Duty testing.

 - Transcripts can be requested by going to the Alberta Govt.
 Website